Olympics-NZ weightlifter Hubbard to become first transgender athlete to compete at Games | Sports-Games

 Olympics-NZ weightlifter Hubbard to become first transgender athlete to compete at Games

-Weightlifter Laurel Hubbard will become the first transgender athlete to compete at the Olympics after being selected by New Zealand for the women's event at the Tokyo Games, a decision set to test the ideal of fair competition in sport.
+Weightlifter Laurel Hubbard will become the first transgender athlete to compete at the Olympics after being selected by New Zealand for the women's event at the Tokyo Games, a decision set to fuel the debate over inclusion and fairness in sport.
 Hubbard will compete in the super-heavyweight 87-kg category, her selection made possible by updated qualifying requirements.

-Weightlifter Laurel Hubbard will become the first transgender athlete to compete at the Olympics after being selected by New Zealand for the women's event at the Tokyo Games, a decision set to test the ideal of fair competition in sport.
+Weightlifter Laurel Hubbard will become the first transgender athlete to compete at the Olympics after being selected by New Zealand for the women's event at the Tokyo Games, a decision set to fuel the debate over inclusion and fairness in sport.

 Hubbard will compete in the super-heavyweight 87-kg category, her selection made possible by updated qualifying requirements.
-The 43-year-old had competed in men's weightlifting competitions before transitioning in 2013.
+The 43-year-old, who will be the oldest lifter at the Games, had competed in men's weightlifting competitions before transitioning in 2013.

 Some scientists have said the guidelines do little to mitigate the biological advantages of those who have gone through puberty as males, including bone and muscle density.
 Advocates for transgender inclusion argue the process of transition decreases that advantage considerably and that physical differences between athletes mean there is never a truly level playing field.